awsdocs/aws-proton-user-guide/doc_source/ag-svc-update.md

       my_sample_service_instance_required_input: "789"
 ```

-The following example `list-service-instances` command and response shows the active instances prior to adding or deleting a service instance\.
+The following example CLI `list-service-instances` command and response shows the active instances prior to adding or deleting a service instance\.

 Command: